abdfaizaan/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

     ![](./Images/L2T1S3n-2611.png)

     >**Note:** After a minute or so, a new lakehouse with no **Tables** or **Files** will be created.
 You need to ingest some data into the data lakehouse for analysis.
-There are multiple ways to do this, but in this task, you'll simply download and extract a folder of text files from your local computer (or lab VM if applicable) and then upload them to your lakehouse.
+There are multiple ways to do this, but in this task, you will simply download and extract a folder of text files from your local computer (or lab VM if applicable) and then upload them to your lakehouse.

 1. Inside the provided LabVM, locate the **churn.csv** file for this exercise by navigating to **C:\LabFiles\dp-data-main**.